Journal filter by Desert Friends

 There’s nothing we love more than supporting other small businesses, especially during the busy holiday season.
 There’s so much value in supporting the local shops that help your community thrive and keep it authentically unique.
 So in the spirit of shopping small, here are just a few (of the many!) local places where we like to eat and shop around the high and low desert.

-Lauren Paez Burt - Lolo’s Casita
+Lauren Paez Burt of Lolo’s Casita

-Lauren Paez Burt - Lolo’s Casita
+Lauren Paez Burt of Lolo’s Casita

 “I remember the smells, style, and furniture they brought from Mexico.
 My grandmothers were chic abuelita’s, and my style honors that.
 I owe so much to my family.”

-Kim Herrera Cruz - Citlali Tamales
+In the Kitchen With Kim Herrera Cruz of Citlali Tamales

-Kim Herrera Cruz - Citlali Tamales
+In the Kitchen With Kim Herrera Cruz of Citlali Tamales

 What does Citlali mean?
 Why did you choose it as your business name?